Israel Strikes 40 Gaza Targets As Hamas Claims Killing Of Israeli Soldiers

 The Israeli army has not yet commented on the incident.

-During the past 48 hours, the Israeli military has killed 69 people and wounded 136 others, bringing the total death toll to 40,074 and injuries to 92,537 since the Palestinian-Israeli conflict broke out in early October 2023, Gaza-based health authorities said in a statement on Saturday.
+During the past 48 hours, the Zionist military has killed 69 people and wounded 136 others, bringing the total death toll to 40,074, and injuries to 92,537 since the Palestinian-Israeli conflict broke out in early Oct, 2023, Gaza-based health authorities said in a statement yesterday.– NNN-XINHUA

 Legal Disclaimer: